javascript-tutorial/en.javascript.info/1-js/4-object-basics/01-object/article.md

 alert(*!*user.name*/!*); // 'Pete', changes are seen from the "user" reference
 ```

 The example above demonstrates that there is only one object.
-Like if we had a cabinet with two keys and used one of them (`admin`) to get into it -- later using the other one (`user`) we will see things modified.
+Like if we had a cabinet with two keys and used one of them (`admin`) to get into it.
+Then, if we later use the other key (`user`) we see changes.

 ### Comparison by reference